phaserjs/phaser/README.md

 * Updated Pixi.js so that removing filters now works correctly without breaking the display list.
 * Phaser.Canvas.create updated to it can be given an ID as the 3rd parameter.
 * Updated display/fullscreen example to reflect new full screen change.
+* Loads of updates to the TypeScript definitions files - games fully compile now and lots of missing classes added :)
+* Removed 'null parent' check from Group constructor.
+Will parent to game.world only if parent value is undefined.

 Bug Fixes: